ClaudiaRJ/ClaudiaRJ/README.md

 # Hi there I'm Claudia!👋

-- 💤 Currently working on my own webpage as portfolio
+- 💤 Currently working on my own webpage as a portfolio
 - 🌐 Currently learning React and Redux for frontend and Python for backend
-- 📚 Studied on DAM grade of IFP in Spain, Barcelona
+- 📚 Studied in the DAM program at IFP in Barcelona , Spain

 # Tech Stack
 ## Languages